 Wear hike-appropriate clothing and gear

-You might also want to invest in light, but sturdy clothing that will protect you from increment weather, bug bites, and injury.
+You might also want to invest in light, but sturdy clothing that will protect you from harsh weather, bug bites, and injury.
 Pack a wide-brimmed hat that covers your neck and face area, a jacket to keep you warm and dry, trousers that can shield your legs from the trail’s surface matter, and hiking boots or sandals with good grips.

 Pack enough water and rations